u591316/dat110-project1-startcode/README.md

 The implementation of the RPC layer is to be located in the `no.hvl.dat110.rpc` package.
 You are required to provide the missing method implementations in the following classes

-- `RPCUtils.java` containing utility methods for the unmarshalling and marshalling of the supported data types.
+- `RPCUtils.java` containing utility methods for encapsulation/decapsulation for RPC messages, and the unmarshalling and marshalling of the supported data types.
 The implementation of the marshalling/unmarshalling of `booleans` is provided and can be used for inspiration. **Hint** Remember that an integer in Java is 4 bytes and see byte buffers in Java: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/nio/ByteBuffer.html

 - `RPCClient.java` implementing the client-side of the RPC layer using the client-side of the underlying messaging layer for communication.

 - `RPCServer.java` implementing the server-side of the RPC layer using the server-side of the underlying messaging layer for communication.
-The server also contains a hash-map which is used to register classes containing methods for remote method calls (invocation).
+The server contains a hash-map which is used to register RPC classes containing methods for remote method calls (invocation).

 Unit-tests for the RPC utilities can be found in the `TestRPCUtils.java` class and unit-tests testing the remote procedure call mechanism can be found in the `TestRPC.java` class.

 In addition to the three classes above, the RPC layer contains the following

-- `RPCImpl.java` specifying an interface containing an `invoke` method that any server-side class exposing a remote method **must implement**.
+- `RPCRemoteImpl.java` which is an abstract class containing an `invoke` method that any server-side class exposing a remote method **must extend**.
 This `invoke` method should handle the unmarshalling of the parameters, then call the real underlying remote method implementation, and finally marshall the return value.
 It is this `invoke`-method that the RPC server will call in order to have the RPC call executed.

-- `RPCStub.java` implementing a `register` method that allows a client-side stub to be registered in the RPC middleware.
-Any client-side stub must extend this class and implement the client-side stub.
+- `RPCLocalStub.java` which is an abstract class that any client-side stub must extend and implement the client-side stub.
 This is required in order for the stub-implementation to be able to use the `call`-method of the RPC client-side middleware in order to execute the call.

 - `RPCServerStopImpl.java` implementing the server-side of a remote method `void stop()` which the client-side can use to terminate the server.
-The class illustrates the server-side implementation of an RPC method and how first parameters must be unmarshalled, then the underlying method called, and then the marshalling of the return value.
+The class illustrates the server-side implementation of an RPC method and how first parameters must be unmarshalled, the underlying method called, and finally the marshalling of the return value.

 - `RPCServerStopStub.java` implementing the client-side stub of the remote method `void stop()`.
-The class illustrates the client-side implementation of an RPC method showing how first parameters are marshalled, then the RPC layer is asked to execute the call, and finally the return must be unmarshalled.
+The class illustrates the client-side implementation of an RPC method showing how first parameters are marshalled, the RPC layer is asked to execute the call, and finally the return must be unmarshalled.

 The `void stop()` method should be considered an internal RPC method and uses RPC identifier 0.
 This (reserved) identifier should not be used when implementing other RPC methods using the RPC layer.

-The abstract class `RPCStub` will be relevant in task 3 as the client-side of an RPC-call is to extend this class such that it gets access to the RPC middleware for making remote calls.
-The interface `RPCImpl` is also to be used in task 3 as the server-side of an RPC call (where the remote method is actually implemented) is to implement this interface by implementing the `invoke` method that will do the unmarshalling/marshalling of parameters/return value for the concrete remote method.
+The abstract class `RPCLocalStub` will be relevant in task 3 as the client-side of an RPC-call is to extend this class such that it gets access to the RPC middleware for making remote calls.

+The abstract class `RPCRemoteImpl` is to be used in task 3 as the server-side of an RPC call (where the remote method is actually implemented) is to extend this class and implement the `invoke` method that will do the unmarshalling/marshalling of parameters/return value for the concrete remote method.

 **Optional challenges:** If you have time, you may consider implementing an RPC layer where methods can have more than a single parameter.
 Also, you may investigate how to implement the automatic code generation of the client-side and server-side stub-code which would be a first step towards supporting arbitrary Java-objects as parameter and return types.
 Finally, you may consider making the RPC server multi-threaded such that multiple simultaneous clients can be handled.